boyney123/github-actions/src/actions/a-branch-cleanup.md

 ---
-path: '/branch-cleanup'
+path: '/a-branch-cleanup'
-title: 'Branch Cleanup'
+title: 'A Branch Cleanup'
 github_url: 'https://github.com/jessfraz/branch-cleanup-action'
 author: 'jessfraz'
 subtitle: 'A GitHub action to automatically delete the branch after a pull request has been merged.'